HathorNetwork/hathor-wallet/QA_Nano.md

 ### Oracle Script
 - Insert "s" into this field.
 It should still be red.
 - Insert "a".
 The field should turn green immediately, without need to press the "Create" button.
-- Insert an oracle script obtained from the code in the annex at the end of this QA file.
+- Generate an oracle script using the code in the annex at the end of this QA file, using the address selected above and the correct network.

 ### Other fields
 - Select any token from the list and it should become green.